vimalraj-B/ENCODER8TO3DATAFLOW/README.md

 ```

-Thus the given the 8:3 encoder are implemented using and their operations are verified
+Thus the given 8:3 encoder are implemented and their operations are verified
 using Verilog programming.

 ```